Last Updated: June 5, 2026

 Note

-As we have mentioned several times before, the scheduling engine for your project consists of a wide range of selections and components.
+As we have mentioned several times, the calculation engine for your project includes a wide range of options and components.
 Understanding these selections and components is essential as you progress through this Master Class.
-Once you comprehend these selections and components and their interactions, you will have mastered Microsoft Project well enough to use it effectively.
+Once you understand these selections, components, and their interactions, you will have mastered Microsoft Project well enough to use it effectively.

-In your Master Project, you have addressed all the scheduling engine selections you can now.
-From a scheduling perspective, your project is ready to go.
+In your Master Project, you have addressed all the calculation engine selections you can now.
+From a calculation perspective, your project is ready to go.

-Figure 4.28 Project Options Schedule page selections related to the scheduling engine.
+Figure 4.30 Project Options Schedule page selections related to the calculation engine.

 How to manage the Global.MPT and elements with the Organizer in Microsoft Project - ms project free online workshop